Mount Nestor Viewpoint Tour

 Tour duration is approx 3.0-3.5 hours including orientation, dogsledding, and a campfire lunch

 • The only way to get to the Spray Lakes is to drive yourself.
 There is no public transportation available into this area.
 As it is a secondary gravel road to the trailhead, we ask that vehicles have a min of front wheel drive and good all-season tires.
-It will take approx 2.25 hrs from Calgary, 35 min from Canmore, and 1.25 hours from Banff.
-See our "Map Page" for more info.
+It will take approx 1 hour 45 min from Calgary, 35 min from Canmore, and 1 hour from Banff.
+Scroll down to view map and driving directions

 Spray Valley Provincial Park